Does David Shulman wrongly place his biography of Tamil in a framework of Sanskrit and Hinduism?

-About two years ago, an English academic and his student, both interested in Tamil literature, attended a talk at Kalakshetra, the art hub of Chennai, by an American scholar who has written a biography of the Tamil language.
+About two years ago, an English academic and his student, both interested in Tamil literature, attended a talk at Kalakshetra, the art hub of Chennai, by an Israeli scholar who has written a biography of the Tamil language.
 Their impressions invoked for me the relationship between foreign scholars and their native counterparts.

 They told me that the talk was attended by city elites, mostly brahmins, who conducted a Ganapati puja with a recital of Sanskrit slokas, and there were many Bharatnatyam performers, all of them students of the centre.
 Then the speaker, David Shulman, talked about how the south Indian universe as reflected in the vision of The Ramayana shows Tamil as another deva bhasha, they added.